streamlit/docs/content/develop/tutorials/execution-flow/fragments/trigger-a-full-script-rerun-from-a-fragment.md

    - You'll generate random sales numbers with `numpy`.
    - The data will have `datetime.date` index values.
    - The products sold will be "Widget A" through "Widget Z," so you'll use `string` for easy access to an alphabetical string.
-   - (Optional) To help add emphasis at the end, you'll use `time.sleep()` to slow things down and see the fragment working.
+   - Optional: To help add emphasis at the end, you'll use `time.sleep()` to slow things down and see the fragment working.

 1. Save your `app.py` file and view your running app.
 1. Click "**Always rerun**" or hit your "**A**" key in your running app.